wagtail/Willow/docs/installation.rst

 Installation
 ============

-Willow supports Python 2.7+ and 3.4+.
+Willow supports Python 3.7+.
 It's a pure-python library with no hard dependencies so doesn't require a C compiler for a basic installation.

 Installation using ``pip``